Updated on 18th November 2024 | 4:46 PM | #MBAGroupDiscussion

 The team is provided with a topic that can be factual, abstract, case-based, or scientific.
 After the announcement of the topic, candidates are given 3-5 minutes to prepare and strategize individually.
 No discussion takes place during this preparatory period.

-After the preparatory time is over, the moderator indicates for the group to start the discussion.
-The members of the team discuss the given topic among themselves, without any advice from the moderator.
+After the preparatory time is over, the moderator indicates that the group should start the discussion.
+The members of the team discuss the given topic among themselves without any advice from the moderator.
 The panel would only observe the candidates and not

 An ideal GD usually takes 15 minutes.
 However, candidates should not focus on time as based on the requirement, the time duration can be increased by the panel to 30-45 minutes.
 The GD can be ended by the panel when they believe they have gathered enough information about each candidate.